How SMS, Email, Push, and RCS Work Together to Drive Repeat Purchases

 Why text messaging and mobile apps are the loyalty power duo

-SMS, RCS, and push are all immediacy channels, but they create repeat purchases in different ways:
+SMS, RCS, and push are all immediacy channels.
+Among shoppers subscribed to each channel, 65% see text messages and push notifications within 5 minutes—making both channels suited for time-sensitive moments.
+But they create repeat purchases in different ways:

 Text messaging: The universal connector